DarkEyes/mFLICA/README.md

 Given a set of time series of individual activities, our goal is to identify periods of coordinated activity, find factions of coordination if more than one exist, as well as identify leaders of each faction.

-For each time step, the framework infers following relations between individual time series, then identifying a leader of each faction whom many individuals follow but it follows noone.
+For each time step, the framework infers following relations between individual time series, then identifying a leader of each faction whom many individuals follow but it follows no one.
 A faction is defined as a group of individuals that everyone follows the same leader.

 mFLICA reports following relations, leaders of factions, and members of each faction for each time step.